xcore/sw_audio_effects/app_slicekit_long_reverb/doc_quickstart/quickstart.rst

 Other significant applications are ``app_slicekit_short_reverb`` and ``app_slicekit_long_delay``.

-* The ``Short-Reverb Application For SliceKit Board`` does NOT use the XA-SK-SDRAM (Memory-Slice board).
+* The short reverb application does NOT use the XA-SK-SDRAM (Memory-Slice board).
   Instead it uses only local memory, this limits the room-size that can be achieved to below 36 metres.
-* The ``Long-Delay Application For SliceKit Board`` combines the XA-SK-SDRAM (Memory-Slice board) with the XA-SK-AUDIO Audio board, to create delays of upto 20 seconds (for a stereo channel at 48 kHz).
+* The long delay application combines the XA-SK-SDRAM (Memory-Slice board) with the XA-SK-AUDIO Audio board, to create delays of upto 20 seconds (for a stereo channel at 48 kHz).